ScanMountGoat/Sm4sh-Material-Research/NU_ Material Properties.md

 # Unused Properties
 No in game model has been found using these material properties.
-It's probably still possible to use them.
-The results are from searching the fighter, stage/melee, and model/figure folders.
-Effect models will be searched later.
+It's probably still possible to use them, since the values are present in the shaders.
+The results are from searching the fighter, stage/melee, trophy, smash tour, item, mii hat, and ui model folders.

 * NU_translucentColor
 * NU_testParam0